AgResearch/gbs_prism/README.md

 ## Work in progress

 The eri branch in this repo is a work-in-progress.
 Eventually the Python library will be moved out as a separately installable package.

+## Notes

+1. historical_unblind has been omitted, seems not to be required

+2. some items which were previously dumped into the filesystem are now simply passed around as lists of strings
+   namely: method, bwa_references